exercism/go/exercises/concept/chessboard/.docs/introduction.md

 // 30
 ```

-Now, if you want to only print the index, you can replace the `x` with `_`,
+If you want to only print the index, you can replace the `x` with `_`,
-or simply omit the declaration at all:
+or simply omit the declaration:

 ```go
 xi := []int{10, 20, 30}